hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/3-install-linux.md

 ## Install Hugo Extended on Linux using snap

 Snap is a universal package manager developed by Canonical (the makers of Ubuntu).
-It allows you to install software in isolated containers, which include all necessary dependencies — making it easy to run the latest versions of applications across different Linux distributions.
+It allows you to install software in isolated containers, which include all necessary dependencies—making it easy to run the latest versions of applications across different Linux distributions.

 Using snap to install Hugo ensures: